William Howard (basketball)

-William Howard (born October 25, 1993) is a French professional basketball player who last played for Joventut Badalona of the Spanish Liga ACB.
-Howard started his basketball career in his home country, France.
+William Howard (born October 25, 1993) is a French professional basketball player for Nanterre 92 of the LNB Pro A. Howard started his basketball career in his home country, France.

 Professional career

 Gravelines-Dunkerque (2012–2014)

 In June 2012, while preparing to enter the University of Washington, he returned to France because he was ineligible for the NCAA because of a low score on an English exam.
 A month later, he signed with BCM Gravelines-Dunkerque.

 On June 25, 2014, he was extended for two years by Gravelines-Dunkerque.

 Loan to Denain Voltaire (2014–2015)

 On July 12, 2014, he was sent on loan to Denain Voltaire Basket in Pro B.

 Hyères-Toulon (2015–2017)

 Between June 20 and June 25, 2015, he participated in an internship in Vichy with the France A team.

 On June 25, 2015, he joined Hyères-Toulon.

 Limoges CSP (2017–2019)

 On May 27, 2017, Howard joined Limoges CSP.
 On June 15, 2018, the Limoges re-signed with Howard for another year.